"The job of the artist is to always deepen the mystery"

 Our contemporary virtual experience is illusory and two dimensional.
 The images on the computer/television screen and in print have no substance, there is nothing concrete that can be touched and felt, no connection to our own physicality, no connection with the natural world.
 What we do touch is ready made and mass-produced by machines, with slick packaging that uses materials far removed from natural sources.
 This contemporary life is disconnected and superficial; and without knowing why, people often feel disconnected... despite being more "connected" via electronic devises.

-The work that results is largely about the material, the paint's viscosity and consistency, thus the paint surface itself is a vital aspect of the content.
-The textural qualities are important in counter to a virtual experience without actual texture..where all perceived texture is an illusion within a computer screen or on a two dimensional surface.
-The textural qualities of the paint are also important in the sense of attempting to express a sense of the direct experience of nature where texture abounds.
+The paintings that result are sometimes mainly about the material, the paint's viscosity and consistency, thus the paint surface itself can be a vital aspect of the conten, where form equals content.
+Such textural qualities are significant in counter to a virtual experience without actual texture..where all perceived texture is an illusion within a computer screen or on a two dimensional surface.
+The textural qualities of the paint can also be important in the sense of attempting to express a sense of the direct experience of nature where texture abounds.

-Painters who are influenced by ecology, who want to express a deep connection with the natural world, sometimes can fall short by simply attempting to represent the visual appearance of scenes from nature.
+Painters who are influenced by ecology, who want to express a deep connection with the natural world, sometimes try to represent the visual appearance of scenes from nature.
 A tree does not need to represent something other than itself in order to express nature's beauty.
 And in the same way, a canvas can express nature's beauty without representing something other than itself.
-Just like the tree, a painting can express natural beauty through the textures, the subtleties of color, gradations of tone, balance of form, patterns of dark and light etc. In this sense much of my recent work can be labeled abstract, while for me it also attempts to express the direct experience of being in nature.
+Just like the tree, a painting can express natural beauty through the textures, the subtleties of color, gradations of tone, balance of form, patterns of dark and light etc. In this sense some of my work can be labeled abstract, while for me it also attempts to express the direct experience of being in nature.

-I sometimes think of calling myself a post-contemporary artist.
-My early influences were from contemporary art, being an art student in New York where I absorbed all the cutting edge phenomenon and where my sensibility about artmaking was formed.
-In my early years as an artist I worked in video/performance art and my paintings were a sort of abstract expressionism using non-art or industrial materials and scientific imagery.
-Now time has passed and many of the contemporary ideas such as "the tradition of the new" and "art for art's sake" seem somewhat irrelevent, or even out of date.
-I am not an art historian so I can't say for sure.
-But I do know that I am feeling more inspired to do work that is for the sake of something relevent to our relation with the planet and ecology.Jeannine Edelblut
+I sometimes think of now calling myself a "post-contemporary artis"t.
+My early influences were very linked to Contemporary Art, being an art student in New York where I absorbed all the cutting edge phenomenon and where my sensibility about artmaking was formed.
+In my early years as an artist I worked in video/performance art and my paintings involved non-art or industrial materials and scientific imagery.
+Now 40 years later, many of the contemporary ideas such as